 Property taxes are the city's largest revenue source, typically representing approximately 60% of General Fund revenue.
 Property taxes are assessed based on taxable property values using a statutory rate formula that allows year-over-year budget increases of up to "3% + growth" per year.
-Although the city forecasts 3% base growth in the out-years (plus full new construction growth), an evaluation is made each year to determine if the full amount is necessary (as demonstrated by taking less than the maximum in two of the last three years).
+Although the city forecasts 3% base growth in the out-years (plus full new construction growth), an evaluation is made each year to determine if the full amount is necessary (as demonstrated by the city taking less than the maximum in two of the last three years).
 Recent state legislation (House Bill 389) reduced the value of new construction (to 90% from 100%) that can be used when calculating the amount of growth-related property taxes a taxing district can collect.
 It likewise reduced the property tax from property annexation to 90%, and retired urban renewal district net value additions were reduced to 80% (90% if formed in 2006 or before).

-For FY 2023, a 2.45% base property tax increase is recommended (rather than the full 3% that is allowable), as is the full amount of allowable taxes attributable to new construction and annexation (assessed to new payers) in order to fund the expansion of city services required by growth.
+For FY 2023, the Adopted Budget reflects a 2.45% base Property Tax increase (rather than the full 3% that is allowable), and the full amount (90%) of allowable taxes attributable to new construction and annexation (assessed to new payers) in order to fund the expansion of city services required by growth.